jan-revay/initPC/Ubuntu_22.04/MANUAL_INIT_STEPS.md

 sudo prime-select nvidia

 TODO read: <https://wiki.archlinux.org/title/PRIME>
-TODO: research how much more power will it use
+TODO: research how much more power it will use to force the use of the NVIDIA GPU for everything

 TODO - install DaVinci Resolve <https://www.dedoimedo.com/computers/davinci-resolve-ubuntu-24-04.html?utm_source=chatgpt.com> - works - confirmed